Center for Career Development - Employers

 Major/Program requirements: some Manhattanville majors/programs require a credit-bearing internship to fulfill requirements, or offer a credit-bearing internship as one possibility to fulfill a requirement such as capstone or field experience.

-Outside these situations, students may opt to register for credit to fulfill a major or minor elective (if available in the department), complete liberal arts credits (only applicable in certain departments), or to complete elective credits toward their degree.
+Outside these situations, students may opt to register for credit to fulfill a major or minor elective (if available in the department), the experiential learning requirement, or to complete elective credits toward their degree.

 Vetting Process for Internships